Some Velvet Morning (film): Plot summary

 Set entirely inside a rowhouse located in Brooklyn, New York City, and taking place in real time featuring a cast of only two people: a middle-aged lawyer named Fred (Stanley Tucci) surprises his beautiful young mistress Velvet (Alice Eve) by arriving at her doorstep after four years, claiming to have finally left his wife.
 After she rejects his attempts to rekindle their romance, his persistence evolves into obsession.
 As tensions rise, a dark history between the former lovers comes into focus.

 Initially Velvet tries to get Fred to leave by claiming that she has another appointment with Fred's son, Chris.
 During Fred and Velvet's discussions, Velvet reveals that she was, and is currently still, working as a high-priced escort whom Fred met on one of his many business trips.
 Their talk eventually leads to a string of arguments over their relationship.
 The fight leads to violence as Fred forces himself upon Velvet and rapes her before walking out.

 The climactic twist comes when Fred returns and both he and Velvet break character by revealing how they enjoyed play acting the entire scene.
 It turns out that 'Fred' is just one of Velvet's regular clients and they meet regularly to act out Fred's different fantasies.
 Fred pays Velvet for her services as well as some extra money for overstaying the hour.
-When Velvet expresses her wish to play a role other than escort in their future encounters and suggests that maybe she can be a nurse, he says that he'll play the patient.
-As he leaves, Velvet asks Fred to promise that he'll call her to schedule their next appointment.
+When Velvet expresses her wish to play a role other than escort in their future encounters and suggests that maybe she can be a nurse, he says that he will play the patient.
+As he leaves, Velvet asks Fred to promise that he will call her to schedule their next appointment.